hyperledger-labs/sawtooth-healthcare/README.md

     root@dcc855da11ec:/project/sawtooth_healthcare#
     ```

-    - There are 3 privat key registered in the container: clinicCLI, doctorCLI, patientCLI (for clinic, doctor and patient accordingly).
+    - There are 3 private key registered in the container: clinicCLI, doctorCLI, patientCLI (for clinic, doctor and patient accordingly).
 Every command to be invoked on behalf clinic's key.

 1. Ensure clinic is registered in blockchain

-	- Check clinics list (the list is empty since no clinic registered in blockhain before):
+	- Check clinics list (the list is empty since no clinic registered in blockchain before):

     ```bash
     root@f1525454c702:/project/sawtooth_healthcare# healthcare-cli-python list_clinics --url http://sawtooth-rest-api:8008